Howard Hoffman: Voiceover and production careers

-Howard went back to San Francisco to sell the property he bought during his KMEL era and did a short stint at KFRC.
+Hoffman went back to San Francisco to sell the property he bought during his KMEL era and did a short stint at KFRC.
 It was there where he signed with Look Talent and began pursuing his voiceover career.
 Leykis then let him know that KABC/KMPC in Los Angeles needed a production director (KMPC carried Leykis' syndicated show at the time).
-The program director was none other than Al Brady Law, who hired Howard at WABC.
-Law was convinced that Howard would not stand for a behind-the-scenes job for more than three months, but they reached a deal nonetheless in 1994.
-Howard's tenure at KABC would last 17 1/2 years.
+The program director was none other than Al Brady Law, who hired Hoffman at WABC.
+Law was convinced that Hoffman would not stand for a behind-the-scenes job for more than three months, but they reached a deal nonetheless in 1994.
+Hoffman's tenure at KABC would last 17 1/2 years.
 Among the awards for creative radio promotions he received were two first place RAP awards in 2008 for two parody spots: "Obama/McCain Season" in which Hoffman did the voices of Bugs Bunny and Daffy Duck for the 2008 presidential campaign; and "KABC vs TV", a sendup of Apple's "Mac vs PC" spots.
 He won the same award again in 2016 for a campaign for KXL in Portland, "We Will Inform You," a reboot of Queen's "We Will Rock You."

 His voice acting credits include all the characters in the Academy Award nominated animated short The Chicken from Outer Space – the pilot for Courage the Cowardly Dog.
 He also worked on the series Jackie Chan Adventures and on several projects for Warner Bros. and Toon Disney.
 His commercial credits include REI, Hostess, Kraft, the Los Angeles Dodgers, Ford, Anheuser-Busch, Audi, Post Cereals, Wawa Markets, Mattel, NBC, T-Mobile and many more.
 He is signed with DPN Talent of Beverly Hills for his voice acting.

 On July 15, 2019, Hoffman was named Creative Services/Production Director of WOR (AM)/iHeartMedia New York.

+In 2025, Hoffman returned to his roots as an air personality at Connoisseur Media's WEBE in Connecticut.